Thursday, January 7, 2016

 it does not rejoice at wrongdoing…” (1 Cor.
 13:4b-6a).

 We have to admit that using the negative word “not” is not exactly being positive.
-What is surprising is that since this is talking about loving one another, there are five negative (not) expressions where we could write, “You shall not.”
+What is surprising is that, although this is about loving one another, there are five negative expressions (using "not") where we could write, “You shall not.”
 This somehow puts a damper on our enthusiasm for crowing about how positive the New Testament is compared to the Old Testament.
-However, in order to understand something, we need to see both sides of the equation—positive and negative.
-We have to admit this seems to be more than a coincidence that the Holy Spirit inspired the writer to put five negative expressions into the love chapter.
-Here are the five “you shall not” expressions about love, as some would say, expressed from an Old Testament view on the subject:
+However, in order to understand love, we need to see both sides of the equation—positive and negative.
+We have to admit, this seems to be more than a coincidence that the Holy Spirit inspired the writer to include five negative expressions in the love chapter.
+Here are the five “you shall not” expressions about love, as some would say, expressed from an Old Testament perspective on the subject:

 You shall not rejoice at wrongdoing.